Microbial community and hemorrhoids

 Weighing options instead of blanket recommendations

-For a sensitive rectum, fermented foods are neither fundamentally problematic nor automatically helpful.
+With a sensitive rectum, fermented foods are neither fundamentally problematic nor automatically helpful.
 What matters is how they affect stool behavior and the local gut environment and how well they are individually tolerated.

 Potential benefits from a functional perspective